Zen0x7/Realm/Protocol.md

 [worker] sent [0 33333333 55555555 0000] to [state] as ACK
 ```

-As `55555555` is the message id, it should be replied including.

 > Note: Of course, this is an example and data parts sizes aren't exact.